 ALLOW YOUR PUPPY TIME TO REST:

-A good rule of thumb for tiny puppies is 15 minutes of play requires 45 minutes of rest.
+A good rule of thumb for toy puppies is 15 minutes of play requires 45 minutes of rest.
 It is important at a young age not to wear them out.
 Like children, they don't know when to quit sometimes.
-Make sure never to leave a tiny puppy unattended with small children.
+Make sure never to leave a toy puppy unattended with small children.
 Teach children to allow the puppy time to rest.
 If the puppy has been playing hard let him sleep.

 CRATES AND PLAYPEN